 Feasta co-founder Richard Douthwaite was one of the first to identify serious problems with GDP as a measure of economic welfare and there is now increasing and broadening interest throughout the world in alternative measures of progress to GDP.
 Although there have been several initiatives in Ireland going back in time, we still lag significantly behind other countries.
 The Feasta initiative started in 2015 in Ireland.
 It is grounded in the writing of Richard Douthwaite and collaboration he initiated with Germany.

 Feasta is working closely with the Institute for Interdisciplinary Research (FEST) and Alfred-Weber-Institute for Economics, University of Heidelberg.
-The technical work in Ireland is led by Professor John Sweeney, and he is supported by Feasta trustees Willi Kiefel and Seán Ó Conláin.
+The technical work in Ireland is led by Professor John Sweeney, and he is supported by Feasta colleagues Willi Kiefel and Seán Ó Conláin.

 The work in Germany, which is led by Professor Hans Diefenbacher and his team, has involved the development of a composite indicator based on the ISEW approach (Index of Sustainable Economic Welfare).